THE LIVING HISTORY VILLAGE

 Antrim and Down in '79 by Dr Madden

-the small garrison in Antrim, and promised to send him reinforcements.
-Taking a carefully calculated risk, he dispatched a mixed column of regulars,
+small garrison in Antrim, and promised to send him reinforcements.
+Taking a carefully calculated risk, he dispatched a mixed column of regulars, militia

-militia and yeomanry from Belfast, and another from General Goldie's command at Lisburn, in the hope of scotching the rebellion on the first day without
+and yeomanry from Belfast, and another from General Goldie's command at Lisburn, in the hope of scotching the rebellion on the first day without endangering Belfast.

-tiny garrison had plenty of time to prepare for a doughty defence.
-And with delays and confusion amongst the rebels probably less than 4,000 rebels actually
+the tiny garrison had plenty of time to prepare for a doughty defence.
+And with delays and confusion amongst the rebels probably less than 4,000

-to the rear with their flanks anchored by the Market House and Presbyterian Meeting House.
-The cavalry led by Colonel William Lumley, commander of the
+cavalry to the rear with their flanks anchored by the Market House and Presbyterian Meeting House.
+The cavalry led by Colonel William Lumley, commander

 The main rebel attack took place at about 3pm when the first rank of attackers was met by cannon fire which caused them to withdraw.
 This encouraged